Sped32DJ/Sped32DJ/README.md

 - 👋 Hi, I’m @Sped32DJ
-- 👀 I’m interested in Arch Linux and Open Source Software
+- 👀 I’m interested in Arch Linux, Cyber Security, and Open Source Software
 - 🌱 I’m currently learning C++ (Maybe some Rust).
 Python and Bash scriting
 - 📫 How to reach me: @ToptearSped32DJ Twitter/Instagram
 - Currently a first year at UCR in Computer Engineering